dell-cloud-marketplace/docker-phpbb/README.md

 To start your container with:

 * A named container ("phpbb")
-* Host port 80 mapped to container port 80 (default http port)
+* Host port 80 mapped to container port 80 (default HTTP port)
-* Host port 443 mapped to container port 443 (default https port)
+* Host port 443 mapped to container port 443 (default HTTPS port)
-* Host port 3306 mapped to container port 3306 (default mysql port)
+* Host port 3306 mapped to container port 3306 (default MySQL port)

 Do: